The 7 Deadly Sins of Social Media

 Of course, this is the social media world and these are just the edited highlights.
 For public consumption.
 Don’t worry about what they’re doing, concentrate on getting what you’re doing right.

 How many Likes do you have on your Facebook Page?
 What about twitter followers?
 More than me, or him or her?
 Who cares?
 If all you talk about online is how utterly amazing you are, you’re a Social Media Sinner.
-When what you do is more important than what we do, it shows.
+When you think that what you do is more important than what we do, it shows.
 And shows repeatedly.
 Don’t misunderstand me.
 A certain amount of pride is actually a good thing IMHO.
-We should be proud of our achievements, but carried too far it becomes boastfulness.
+We should be proud of our achievements, but carried too far it becomes vanity or boastfulness.
 That’s when it becomes a real turn-off for us and that is why we unfollow you.
 Share your successes but try sharing those of others more frequently.

 The Next Step